phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 * Meditate

 Regular meditation allows you to stay more focused and mindful on what is going on in the present moment.
-It's a practice essential for supporting mission-critical software which is supposed to run 24x7.
+It's a practice which can help you operate mission-critical software which is supposed to run 24x7.
 When an incident occurs, you want to be fully alert and in the present moment, able to analyze and address the problem at hand.
-Meditation can make the difference between reacting impulsively during a system outage and calmly responding to the problem and being the hero of the day.
+Meditation can make the difference between reacting impulsively during a system outage and calmly responding to the problem, being the hero of the day.
+I am using [headspace](https://www.headspace.com/) as it gives me a variety of guided mediation audio clips.
 <!---
 TODO find a good meditation app and suggest it here, or other guides/tips on meditation -->

 * Read

-Reading is to the mind what exercise is to your body.
+> Reading is to the mind, what exercise is to the body.
+> As by the one, health is preserved, strengthened, and invigorated:
+> by the other, virtue (which is the health of the mind) is kept alive, cherished, and confirmed.

+   Joseph Addison

 A [study](https://onlinelibrary.wiley.com/doi/abs/10.1111/ecoj.12307) published in 2015 shows that children who grew up surrounded by books stay in the education system substantially longer.
 In turn, staying a year longer in the education system results in an increase of lifetime earnings by 9%.
 The information density in books is much higher compared to videos or audio content.
 So if you want to ingest as much information as possible about a specific topic, reading is most efficient.